rajatgoyal715/Traffic-Sign-Classification/writeup_template.md

 To train the model, I used the number of epochs to be 80 initially with the batch size of 100 and learning rate of 0.0009.I observed that the model was overfitting on the training dataset and that the improvement in the model seized after 40-50 epochs.Therefore ,I reduced the epochs to 50 and increased the batch size to 120.

 #### Model Approach
-At the very first,after I had done the necessary preprocessing and converted my images to grayscale ,I fed in the whole dataset in LeNet architecture.However,I saw that the accuracy on the test set didn't improve compared to the dataset without additional images.Therefore I modified the network and tuned the hyperparameters for model to learn better.The validation and test set accuracies are on tab 62 and 63 of my code respectively.
+At the very first,after I had done the necessary preprocessing and converted my images to grayscale ,I fed in the whole dataset in LeNet architecture.
+However, I saw that the accuracy on the test set didn't improve compared to the dataset without additional images.Therefore I modified the network and tuned the hyperparameters for model to learn better.The validation and test set accuracies are on tab 62 and 63 of my code respectively.

 My final model results were:
 * training set accuracy of 99.8